 So this is what I eat in a day—all while keeping sugar low, nutrients dense, and joy intense.
-Almost everything is organic and/or Non-GMO-project verified.
+Almost everything is organic and/or at least Non-GMO-project verified.

-I used to do eggs and toast with greens and tomatoes over the 23 years I was a vegetarian, but as a vegan for the last year, I’m happy with a super-grainy (12-grain, 21-grain, etc) bread for my toast and a tablespoon or two of quality nut butter.
+I used to do eggs and toast with greens and tomatoes over the 22 years I was a vegetarian, but as a vegan for the last few years, I’m happy with a super-grainy-seedy (12-grain, 21-grain, etc) bread for my toast, and a tablespoon or two of quality nut butter.
 I like to make my own high-protein nut butters by mixing quality organic peanut, almond and/ or sunflower butter with high-quality organic chocolate hemp/pea/pumpkin protein powder and very dark organic chocolate chips.
-When I don’t have access to my own concoctions, I like Santa Cruz Organic Dark-Roasted Crunchy Peanut Butter and Nuttzo 7-Nut Chocolate Nut Butter.
-If I’m extra hungry I might add some Amy’s breakfast sausage links which are made from grains.
+When I don’t have access to my own concoctions, I love Santa Cruz Organic Dark-Roasted Crunchy Peanut Butter and Nuttzo 7-Nut Chocolate Nut Butter.
+If I’m extra hungry, I might add some Amy’s breakfast sausage links which are made from grains.

-I also eat 2-3 squares of 88% dark chocolate (often before the main breakfast, as first I sit for my meditation and journaling!).
-I have warm water with fresh lemon followed by hot tea in the cooler weather, and chilled herbal tea in the warmer weather.
+I also eat 2-3 squares of 88% dark chocolate (often before the main breakfast, as first I sit for my meditation, journaling and other practices).
+I sometimes have water with fresh lemon, followed by hot tea in the cooler weather, and chilled herbal tea in the warmer weather.
 The rest of the day I drink both tea and sparkling mineral water.

 Within a couple of hours I have breakfast part 2 / lunch part 1, which is this smoothie.
 Except in the coldest months, when I have instead a rich hot cocoa I make with coconut milk and unsweetened cacao, a tiny dash of date sugar, and cayenne/cinnamon or cardamom/ginger—or this hot chocolate turmeric milk.

 To the smoothie I currently add ashwaghanda powder, shatavari powder, reishi powder, cordyceps powder, Amazing Grass greenfood powder, a small scoop of Aloha or Epic organic plant-based chocolate protein powder, and half a tablespoon of Healthforce Vitamineral earth.
-I prefer dark red cherries but if I’m out, I will use strawberries, raspberries or blueberries.
+I prefer dark red cherries but also use strawberries, raspberries or blueberries.

 I change up the herbal powders depending on time of year and what my current health needs dictate, in consultation with my herbalist (and my co-author on Herbal Defense).
 Obviously, you could just do the smoothie without all the herbals. 🙂

-For my “second lunch” I do either a burrito or a wrap (my favorite quickie homemade one is a Mi Rancho multigrain tortilla (made with flax and quinoa, it gives me 5g protein just in the tortilla!) with Miyoko’s amazing vegan Rustic Alpine cheese, a spoonful of hummus or tapenade, and some cherry tomato and spinach or other greens.
+For my “second lunch” I do either a burrito or a wrap (my favorite quickie homemade one is a Mi Rancho multigrain tortilla (made with flax and quinoa, it gives me 5g protein just in the tortilla!) with Follow Your Heart “cheese” or Miyoko’s amazing vegan Rustic Alpine cheese, a spoonful of hummus or tapenade, and some cherry tomato and spinach or other greens.
 SO good.
-In cooler weather I might have soup—homemade is best, but on the go might have Fig brand or Amy’s.
+In cooler weather I might have soup—homemade is best, but on the go might have Red Engine, Fig, or Amy’s brand.

-On the go I also like Sweet Earth’s Lighten Up burrito or Amy’s gluten-free black bean and quinoa burrito (I’m not gluten-free personally, but I like the lower calories and flavor of the gluten-free burritos.)
+On the go I also like Sweet Earth’s Lighten Up burrito, or Amy’s gluten-free black bean and quinoa burrito (I’m not gluten-free personally, but I like the modest calories and delish flavor of the gluten-free burritos.)

 Another quick lunch for me is an Amy’s veggie burger (they have so many kinds! most made with grains, beans and legumes) with fixins’—pickles, green, tomato, mustard, Organicville BBQ sauce.
 I might do it without bread, or openfaced on one slice of sprouted toast.
 If I make my own veggie burgers, I always freeze a half-dozen for lunches.

-For snacks in the later afternoon I might have a bite of low-sugar organic energy bar (I like some Nugo, Vega, or Clif varieties); a handful of nuts with dark chocolate; dark chocolate with a dollop of peanut butter on top; a piece of fruit (I do more fruit in summer, I’m not much for winter fruit), and/or some hummus or white bean spread with Mary’s Gone Crackers or Flackers (grain-free flaxseed crackers).
+For snacks in the later afternoon I might have a bite of low-sugar organic energy bar (I’m super picky about bars, but a few I like lately include Orgain, Garden of Life Fit bars and Plant-Based Protein Performance bars, Macrobar GoMacro Sunflower Butter and Chocolate—I look for high pro, really low sugar, no isolates and organic ingredients); a handful of nuts with dark chocolate; dark chocolate with a dollop of peanut butter on top; a piece of fruit (I do more fruit in summer, I’m not much for winter fruit), and/or some hummus, guacamole or bean spread with Mary’s Gone Crackers or Flackers (grain-free flaxseed crackers).

-Sometimes I make a little mini quesadilla slider snack with a small organic local corn tortilla and several of these: Miyoko’s vegan cheese, guac or avocado, tomato, green onion, fresh cilantro, and a spoonful of beans if I have them around.
+Sometimes I make a little mini quesadilla slider snack with a small organic local corn tortilla and several of these: Miyoko’s or Follow Your Heart vegan cheese, guac or avocado, tomato, green onion, fresh cilantro, and a spoonful of beans if I have them around.
 If I don’t have fresh, Better Beans Roasted Chipotle bean dip is handy and delicious.

-For protein I’ll toss in walnuts and a few Tofurky slices, or baked sesame tofu cubes, or garbanzo or kidney beans, or one of the pea protein-based mock meats (like Beyond Meat “chicken” strips, cold or grilled).
-I often top the salad with hummus or eggplant spread, and crumble in some Miyoko’s cheese.
-My current favorite is Dr. Hummus jalapeno and cilantro.
+For protein I’ll toss in walnuts and a few Tofurky slices, or baked sesame tofu cubes, or garbanzo or kidney beans, or one of the pea protein-based mock meats (like Gardein or Beyond Meat “chicken” strips, cold or grilled).
+I often top the salad with hummus or eggplant spread, and crumble in some Miyoko’s.

 This salad is HUGE, but if I’m really hungry I might have a quesadilla on the side, like the lunch one mentioned.

-For a super-quick, classic, non-fancy summer picnic dinner—great when I have unexpected guests—I might do a organic veggie burger or organic Tofurky hotdog with fixings (ketchup, mustard, relish, pickles) and fresh organic corn on the cob, plus watermelon or strawberries for dessert.
+For a super-quick, classic, non-fancy summer picnic dinner—great when I have unexpected guests—I might do a organic veggie burger or organic veggie hotdog (Field Roast ones are tasty) with fixings (ketchup, mustard, relish, pickles) and fresh organic corn on the cob, plus watermelon or strawberries for dessert.
 I also make home-made “ice creams” by simply blending frozen fruit with a bit of coconut milk.
 Peach or peach-strawberry and blueberry or blueberry-blackberry are my faves.

-In winter, I do tons of soups (lentil/sweet-potato/greens stew is a favorite, or thick bean soups with lots of greens and root veggies) and constant stir-fries.
-For those I do four to eight different kinds of seasonal veggies sautéed or stir-fried with tofu, tempeh, seitan, lentils or beans, or occasionally a Gardein or Sweet Earth mock meat.
+In fall, winter, and spring, I do tons of soups (lentil/sweet-potato/greens stew is a favorite, or thick bean soups with lots of greens and root veggies) and constant stir-fries.
+For these I stir-fry or sauté five to eight different kinds of seasonal veggies with tofu, tempeh, seitan, lentils or beans, or occasionally a Gardein or Sweet Earth mock meat.
 I go for a different protein source every day or two.

-So between dinner and bed I might have one or more of: a small bowl of Purely Elizabeth cranberry pecan granola (my fave dessert of all time besides dark chocolate); a small cup of very low-sugar organic multigrain cereal (like Nature’s Path Heritage Flakes or One Degree Organics Veganic Sprouted Ancient Grain Os) with unsweetened vanilla almond milk; a slice of whole-grain toast with nut butter; a graham cracker or two; a piece of fruit; a coconut milk ice cream sandwich; a handful of Eden pistachios, a spoonful of Artisan raw coconut butter; or a few crackers with hummus.
-Sometimes I make really fast and easy no-bake bars or energy balls with nutbutter, coconut or almond flour, chocolate chips, flaxseed, and maybe figs or dates.
+Between dinner and bed I might have: a small bowl of Purely Elizabeth cranberry pecan granola (my fave dessert of all time besides dark chocolate) or Living Intentions granola; a small cup of very low-sugar organic multigrain cereal (like Nature’s Path Heritage Flakes or One Degree Organics Veganic Sprouted Ancient Grain Os) with unsweetened vanilla almond milk; a slice of whole-grain toast with nut butter; a handful of berries; a handful of Eden pistachios; or a few Mary’s Gone Crackers with hummus.
+Sometimes I make really fast and easy no-bake mini-bars or energy balls with nut butter, coconut or almond flour, chocolate chips, flaxseed, and figs or dates.

 All of this is a lot of food, yet sometimes—because much of it is naturally low in calories (like veggie-based dinners and salad-based lunches)—it keeps my calories fairly low so that I have to work to stay between 1700-1900 at least (and lots more if I am, say, on a bike trip!).
-It’s easy for my calories to fall between 1550-1700 (which I consider a low-calorie diet) if I don’t “fit in” all of the above foods.
+It’s easy for my calories to fall between 1550-1700 (the low end of which I consider a low-calorie diet) if I don’t “fit in” all of the above foods.